rahulc29/Algoxy/01-lists.md

 }
 ```

-We can also implement this type algebraically :
+This `List` is actually _infinite_ because references in Rust are non-nullable, to mitigate this we implement this type algebraically :
 ```rust
 enum List<T, 'a> {
     Empty,